Pivotality, twisted centres and the anti-double of a Hopf monad

-\begin{remark} In some cases, such as $\ZCat C$ being a \emph{modular tensor category}, the Picard group of the symmetric centre is trivial, see for example \cite{Mueger2013}.
-In this setting, the induced pivotal structures depend only on the Picard heap $\Pic \ACat C$ and not on a quotient thereof. \end{remark}
+\begin{remark} The centre \(\ZCat C\) of a \emph{finite tensor category} \(\cat C\) over an algebraically closed field is factorisable due to \cite[Proposition~4.4]{Etingof2004}.
+By \cite[Theorem~1.1]{Shimizu2019}, the Picard group \(\Pic \SZCat C\) is trivial.
+In this setting, the induced pivotal structures depend only on the Picard heap \(\Pic \ACat C\) and not on a quotient thereof.